9ravi9gupta/Chest_X-ray/README.md

 <img src="example.jpg" style="width:280px;height:100px;">

-* Dataset can be downloaded from below link:- https://www.kaggle.com/nih-chest-xrays/data
+* Dataset can be downloaded from this link:- https://www.kaggle.com/nih-chest-xrays/data

 I Strongly recommended that use google colab to retrieve data and run code.